vmachan/gitwaf/README.md

 # gitwaf
-Automate creation of projects via creating Git issues using GHI
+Automate creation of Waffle epics via creating GitHub using GHI

 **Premise**: Given a logical main topic or in Waffle terms "epic", this code creates the epic as well as the standardized sub-tasks that are children of the Epic task.

+* Pre-requisites
+  * GitHub account and repository
+  * Waffle account and project created on Github repository
+  * GHI installed (available here - https://github.com/stephencelis/ghi)

 #### On data warehouse projects, tasks required to implement every physical entity (table) could be grouped under an epic
+##### This sets a standard for the development thought process, has consistent steps across epics and makes reporting consistent.

   * **EXAMPLE**
     1. DIM_CUSTOMER _(This could be the main / epic issue )